ApprenticeAI/frapy/docs/topics/autothrottle.rst

 Default: ``1.0``

-Average number of requests Scrapy should be sending in parallel to remote websites.
+Average number of requests Frapy should be sending in parallel to remote websites.

 By default, AutoThrottle adjusts the delay to send a single